99+ eCommerce Hacks to Boost Your Sales (Updated 2021)

 One of the jobs of a marketer is to keep the balance between enough options, but not too many options.

 Whenever we have too many options – we get overwhelmed and go into “paralysis-analysis” mode and risk not choosing anything.

 My rule of thumb is to give people 3 options to choose from.
 It doesn’t matter whether it would be products or payment options.

-If it’s a product – indicate which one is a bestseller as mentioned in the hack #50.
+If it’s a product – indicate which one is a bestseller as mentioned in hack #72.

 If you want to dig deeper into it – here’s a book I highly recommend reading Predictability Irrational

 77. Use Videos on The Product Page